MajedElwardy/SSV360/Test_scenes/README.md

 This folder contains information regarding the coded test videos, and the instructions for the download link of the 120 videos.

+The four scenes are as follows:
+	- G2FormationPace
+	- G4Alcatraz
+	- G9BloomingAppleOrchards
+	- G10PandaBaseChengdu

 ## Information

-The download link contains two folders (total set of 120 videos):
+The download link contains two folders:

 1- Test_video_S1 (total set of 60 videos)